super-heavy-milk/blog/content/posts/go-for-glue.md

 title: "Go for glue"
 date: "2024-05-23T14:03:23-04:00"
 slug: "2024-05-23-go-for-glue"
-summary: "Ease into Go by using it to replace scripts?"
+summary: "Should I use Go to replace scripts?"
 draft: false
 categories:
   - programming